 For many kids, a puppy is a present they add to their Christmas and birthday lists every year!
 But owning a dog is expensive, and it’s not something to be undertaken lightly.
 Unfortunately, animal rescue centers and shelters are full of dogs that people bought in a fit of enthusiasm without researching exactly how much their pet’s upkeep would cost.

 The cost of keeping a dog is much more than just adopting a new pup.
 You’ll be buying your pet some food, a collar, and a leash.
-In fact, the estimated cost of owning a dog is around $1,400 per year.
-Some breeds have a life expectancy of at least 15 years, and that’s a lot of cash to find!
+In fact, the estimated cost of owning a dog averages $1,400-$3,400 per year.
+Some breeds have a life expectancy of at least 15 years, and that’s a lot of cash to uncover!

 Many factors come into play when it comes to the cost of keeping a dog.
 For example, large dogs tend to cost more than small dogs, and senior dogs may need regular medication and special food to keep them healthy.
 Even where you live can influence the final bill.

 Let’s take a detailed look at the many factors that can influence the cost of keeping your new best friend for the whole of his life.